-The proposed budget for the calendar year 2004 was published in The News-Star on December 22, 2003.
-The proposed budget was available for inspection by the public during normal business hours on December 22, 2003 when a public hearing was held.
+The proposed budget for the calendar year 2006 was published in The News-Star on December 23, 2005.
+The proposed budget was available for inspection by the public during normal business hours on December 28, 2005 when a public hearing was held.
 At the conclusion of the public hearing, the proposed budget was adopted.
+The amended budget was published in The News-Star on December 22, 2006.
+The amended budget was available for inspection by the public during normal business hours on December 27, 2006 when a public hearing was held.
+At the conclusion of the public hearing, the amended budget was adopted.